ZakyAly/cars-showroom-app/README.md

 # Cars Showroom App

-A a [Next.js](https://nextjs.org/) project to showcase cars available in the showroom.
+A [Next.js](https://nextjs.org/) project to showcase cars available in the showroom.
 [Users](https://cars-showroom-app.vercel.app/) can browse different cars, and view detailed information.

 ## Table of Contents